The final book of the trilogy on army supply

 At the end of the war he was posted to Russia to liaise with White Russian forces.
 It was then that he rescued a Russian princess, for which he was awarded a CBE

-He was one of the Class of ‘22, and shared a house with Bill Williams on whom he played a celebrated practical joke, of which I tell in the book.
+He was one of the Class of ‘22, and shared a house with Bill Williams on whom he played a celebrated practical joke, of which I tell in Dunkirk to D Day.

 In the interwar years he served in Malta, the island where he would eventually retire.
 With his deteriorating hearing, he considered moving to a civilian job We can thank his boss, Basil Hill, for taking a different view and giving him the job of creating 'Woolwich in the country' safe from enemy bombing, a project Wolffy himself had conceived.